canhminhdo/qrat/README.md

 `QRAT` can be installed on your system using several ways as follows:

 ### 1. Downloading from executable files
-QRAT executable files are available for MacOS and Linux at the following link.
+QRAT executable files are available for macOS and Linux at the following link.
 ```
 https://github.com/canhminhdo/qrat/releases/tag/v1.0
 ```

-### 2. Running from Docker
+### 2. Running QRAT from Docker

-The `qrat` program is available from the command line in the docker container.
+The `qrat` program is available from the command line in the Docker container.

 ```shell
 $ docker build --no-cache -t qrat .